 Protective technology (PR.PT):

-You manage technical security solutions to ensure your systems and assets are secure and resilient, consistent with organizational policies, procedures, and agreements.
+You manage technical security solutions to assure that systems and assets are secure and resilient, as well as consistent with organizational policies, procedures, and agreements.

-- You document and review your audit/log records according to policy.
+- You document and review audit/log records according to policy.

 - You protect removable media and restrict its use according to policy.

-- You configure systems to provide each user with only what they need (“principle of least functionality”).
+- You configure systems to provide users with only what they need (“principle of least privilege”).